The hard truth is that if you want to take your organisation into the future with innovations you’ve got to have a learning organisation:

 1. Has your leadership identified and communicated the most important competencies needed for the future?

-Yes, it’s important to have vision.
+Yes, it’s important to have a vision.
 Steve Jobs, ex-CEO, of arguably the most innovative company of this decade, Apple Computer, has been quoted saying: “I skate to where the puck is going to be”.
-Having vision is knowing where that puck is going to be.
-But getting to the puck requires identifying those competencies you need in your organisation to get there.
+Having a vision is knowing where that puck is going to be.
+But getting to the puck requires identifying those competencies you need in your organization to get there.
 Identify your most important competencies and then monitor how good you are by getting feedback on them.

 2. Does Your Leadership Regularly Ask for Feedback on strategy, obstacles or ways to accelerate progress?

 Do your most senior leaders continually ask for feedback?
 “Walk the talk” and demonstrate that without feedback you don’t learn.
 This starts at the highest level (McKinsey).
 Leaders who don’t ask for feedback regularly, are really saying to their employees “You don’t need to be open to learning to get to my position.”
 It also works the other way around: people perceive you as more competent when you ask for their feedback and opinion.
 Gallup and Bersin by Deloitte already explained their management that making employees’ opinions count, actually drives their engagement.
 That’s what we call a win-win!

 3. Do you have an easy tool for getting frequent feedback, hence, asking open questions that matter most?